 The best houseplants for high light areas (more than six hours a day) include Crotons, Ficus plants and more.

-It’s also important to consider if your plant needs indirect/filtered light or direct/bright light.
+It’s also important to consider if your plant needs indirect light, filtered light or direct bright light.
 Place the plant in a room in your home that will provide the right type of light.
 Not sure?
 Consult one of our Calloway’s or Cornelius Texas Certified Nursery Professionals and keep your plant tags as a reference.

 Food & Nourishment for Indoor Plants

 Special plant foods are formulated to provide extra nourishment to plants, which is vital to develop strong roots and grow into thriving plants.
 Calloway’s Amazing Gardens is a great option for your indoor potted plants.
 Calloway’s Amazing Gardens is a multi-purpose formula that immediately releases plant food that provides an instant impact to a variety of plants.
 It’s safe to use on your vegetables, bedding plants, and houseplants.
 When used as directed, this fast-acting formula helps your garden produce maximum growth.